albihasani94/EffectiveJava/chapter2/README.md

 There are two legitimate uses of finalizers: they act as a safety net in case the owner of a resource neglects to call its close method, and native peers.
 A native peer is a native (non-Java) object.

+## Item 9: Prefer try-with-resources to try-finally

+Historically, a try-finally statement has been the best way to guarantee that a resource would be closed properly, even in the face of an exception or return.
+This gets ugly fast when there are two or more resources at play.

+The finally clause can also throw exceptions.
+If an exception were to be thrown in the running code, and then the finally clause also threw an exception, there would be no trace of the first exception.

+Java 7 introduced the try-with-resources statement.
+To be usable with this construct, a resource must implement the AutoCloseable interface.
+If exception are thrown both by the running code and the close method, the former would still appear in the stacktrace and be suppressed.